isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 In some cases it is useful to associate some options with an address or prefix pool from which a client is assigned a lease.
 Pool-specific option values override subnet-specific and global option values.
-If the client is assigned multiple leases from different pools, the server will assign options from all pools from which the leases have been obtained.
+If the client is assigned multiple leases from different pools, the server assigns options from all pools from which the leases have been obtained.
-However, if the particular option is specified in multiple pools from which the client obtains the leases, only one instance of this option will be handed out to the client.
-The server's administrator must not try to prioritize assignment of pool-specific options by trying to order pools declarations in the server configuration.
+However, if the particular option is specified in multiple pools from which the client obtains the leases, only one instance of this option is handed out to the client.
+The server's administrator must not try to prioritize assignment of pool-specific options by trying to order pool declarations in the server configuration.

-The following configuration snippet demonstrates how to specify the DNS servers option, which will be assigned to a client only if the client obtains an address from the given pool:
+The following configuration snippet demonstrates how to specify the ``dns-servers`` option, which will be assigned to a client only if the client obtains an address from the given pool:

 ::